College of Nursing

 • Texas A&M University honors medallion.

-• Listed in the School of Nursing Recognition Ceremony program.
+• Listed in the College of Nursing Recognition Ceremony program.

-• Formal recognition with an honors cord at the School of Nursing Recognition Ceremony.
+• Formal recognition with an honors cord at the College of Nursing Recognition Ceremony.

 • Invited to attend Texas A&M University Honors Recognition Ceremony (Spring semester).